MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/partner-registration.md

 Before completing registration for a customer, you must first establish a relationship with them.
 You should have a unique link to provide to your respective customers.
 See [How to establish OEM relationship](/windows/deployment/windows-autopilot/registration-auth#oem-authorization).

-Once you've established the relationship, you can start registering devices for customers using the appropriate Group Tag for each device profile they've selected:
+Once you've established the relationship, you can start registering devices for customers using the appropriate group tag for each device profile they've selected:

 | Device profile | Autopilot group tag (standard mode) | Group tag (shared device mode) |
 | ----- | ----- | ----- |